VladimirN73/cdb/readme_dev.txt

 -------------------------------------------------------
 Open Points (see also issues in github)
 -------------------------------------------------------
+*. fix issue "The specified schema name "wkb" either does not exist or you do not have permission to use it.", i.e. cdb shall be able to create schemas
 *. iTest - ClearDatabase - ensure Exception if Clear.sql is not found
 *.
 Feature - Transfer Data for some tables.
 Do not re-create the target DB.
 Example: Transfer only SWIP Tables from Test to Int.
 *.
 ConnectionString for Prod DB - do not use Admin-user, consider to use only a Read-user, to exclude risk of DB damage